DC Radio Great Donnie Simpson: The Washingtonian Interview | Washingtonian (DC)

 You know, I don’t “employee” well.
 I don’t like being told what to do.
 One day, I happened to be in New York, and I went to visit Howard Stern.
 We’ve been boys for 40 years.
 We’re sitting there talking, and Howard said, “Man, isn’t it amazing that these people will pay you all this money to do this and then want to tell you how to do it?”

 My last day there was the day before my 55th birthday.
 That’s when I scheduled it.
-I said, “This drama will not go in-

-to my 55th year.
+I said, “This drama will not go into my 55th year.
 I’m done.”
 When I left that station that day, man, I’m telling you, I got to the car, I reset that button on my dial, and I’ve never heard [the station] since.

 When rap first started, man, I’m not proud to say I predicted, ‘Nah, this will be around for about nine months.’
 Boy, was I wrong.